dng24/intl-iot/model/model_details.md

 The script will recursive take each text file in `IN_DEC_DIR` and split it based on the time window and slide interval.
 The resulting text files will be placed in `OUT_DIR` where the filename will be appended by `_part_#`, where `#` is the file number in the split.

-### predict.py
+### src/s10_predict.py

+This script is the tenth step of the model pipeline and the fifth step of the prediction phase.
+The script takes untagged pcap files and predicts their device activity using the base and anomaly models.

 #### Usage

-Usage: `python3 predict.py pcap_path model_dir device_name model_name result_path`
+Usage: `python3 s10_predict.py in_features_dir in_models_dir out_results_dir`

-Example: `python3 predict.py yi_camera_sample.pcap tagged-models/us/ yi-camera rf results.csv`
+Example: `python3 predict.py features/us/ tagged-models/us/ results/`

-The script uses a model to predict the device activity given a pcap file from that device.

 #### Input

-`pcap_path` - The path to the pcap file with unknown device activity.

-`model_dir` - The path to the directory containing the directories of the models.
+`in_features_dir` - The path to a directory containing CSV files, generated by `s3_9_get_features.py`, of statistically-analyzed untagged pcap files.

-`device_name` - The name of the device that generated the data in `pcap_path`.
-This argument should match the name of a `device_name` directory (see the [traffic/](#traffic) section below).

-`model_name` - The name of the model to be used to predict the device activity in `pcap_path`.
-Choose from `kmeans`, `knn`, or `rf`.
+`model_dir` - The path to a directory containing machine-learning models to predict device activity, generated by `s4_eval_model.py`.

-`result_path` - The path to a CSV file to write results.
-If this file does not currently exist, it will be generated.
+`out_result_dir` - The path to a directory to place prediction results.
+This directory will be generated by the script if it currently does not exist.

 #### Output

-The script decodes the input pcap file and stores the decoded data in a `user-intermediates/` directory.
-If a file containing the decoded data already exists, the file will not be regenerated.
-The script then outputs a CSV file containing the predictions made by the selected model and the decoded data.
-If the output file already exists, the script will overwrite the file.
+The script takes the features in `in_features_dir/{device}.csv` and uses the models in `model_dir` to predict device activity.
+A directory named `{device}_results/` is created in `out_result_dir`.
+In each device result directory, two files are created:

+- `anomaly_output.txt` - contains prediction results from the anomaly model
+- `model_results.csv` - contains the prediction results

+`model_results.csv` contains four columns:

+- `end_time` - the end time of the packets in the specific prediction
+- `prediction` - the activity prediction of the device between `start_time` and `end_time`
+- `start_time` - the start time of the packets in the specific prediction
+- `tagged` - the actual activity of the device in the specified time frame

 ## Non-scripts